The-Fireplace-Minecraft-Mods/Fireplace-Lib/README.md

 Data Generator Factory provides methods to build an additive or destructive (normal) data generator.
 The additive generator won't clear the output directory before generating new data.

+### Inventory

+- Inventory Searcher for easier searching with the Inventory interface

 ### Teleporter

 - Safe Position utility to help find a good spot to teleport to